Private Medicare Advantage program is costly and unfair. Now we can do something about it.

 It sounded so, well, so “something-for-nothing, what-have-you-to-lose?”

-The Medicare “Advantage” program would provide Carolyn and me with “more benefits than traditional Medicare, more predictable costs,” even worldwide coverage.
+The private Medicare “Advantage” program would provide Carolyn and me with “more benefits than traditional Medicare, more predictable costs,” even worldwide coverage.

 “A smart investment in your health coverage,” the salesman assured us.